TROUBLESHOOTING

 • Apple Silicon vs Rosetta 2 (macOS) - FL Studio will consume more CPU when running in Rosetta 2 mode vs Apple Silicon.
 Full details here.
 NOTE: This is complex because not all 3rd party plugins you are using may be Apple Silicon native and may be bridged or translated by Apples Rosetta 2.
 In short, make sure all your 3rd party plugins are Apple Silicon native and FL Studio is running in Apple Silicon mode.

-5. Open plugins - Use the View Menu > Close all plugin windows (Alt/cmd+F12).
+5. Open plugins - Use the View Menu > Close all plugin windows (Alt/Opt+F12).
 Leaving plugin interfaces open, even when they are in the background behind other windows and not in use, can use significant CPU resources.
 If you have a habit of leaving windows open, time to change your workflow.

 6. Problem plugins - Check the Plugins behaving badly page for the correct or best 3rd party plugin Wrapper settings.
 Also, you may be able to identify CPU intensive plugins with the Plugin performance monitor.